hackclub/nest/SETUP.md

 - Shared TOTP token for root@pam on the Proxmox Web UI
 - A multi-use, non-expiring preauth token for Headscale

-These failsafes should be stored safely and securely by all Nest admins, and they are only to be used in case of emergency to ensure proper security and auditing.
+These failsafes should be stored safely and securely by all Nest admins (now through [Vaultwarden](#vaultwarden)), and they are only to be used in case of emergency to ensure proper security and auditing.